Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 This means that the semantic actions are **not** embedded into the grammar implementation but are instead completely separated from it.

-This separation of concerns makes the grammar easier to maintain and makes it easier to implement different capabilities on the grammar, for example, separate logic for compilation and for IDE support.
+This separation of concerns makes the grammar easier to maintain and makes it easier to implement different capabilities on the grammar, for example: separate logic for compilation and for IDE support.

 ### Differences between an AST and a CST.
 There are two major differences.
 1. An Abstract Syntax Tree would not normally contain all the syntactic information.
-   This mean the **original** text could not be re-constructed from the AST.
+   This mean the **exact original** text could not be re-constructed from the AST.

 2. An Abstract Syntax Tree would not represent the whole syntactic parse tree.
-   It would normally only contain nodes related to certain parse tree nodes, but not all of those (mostly leaf nodes).
+   It would normally only contain nodes related to specific parse tree nodes, but not all of those (mostly leaf nodes).

 ### How to enable CST output?